thoughtworks-jumpstart/guides/docs/javascript/javascript-basics.md

 ## Semicolons?

 - They are optional!
 - Semicolons are inferred, but only before a }, at the end of a line, or at the end of a program.
 - Never omit a semicolon before a statement beginning with (, [, +, -, or /.
-- As a convention in our class, we will use the 'prettier' style guide, which includes semi-colons by default.
+- As a convention in our class, we will use the 'prettier' style guide, whichincludes semi-colons by default.

 ## What are the basics to learn?